Invoke-IR/Uproot/README.md

 ## Overview
 Uproot is a Host Based Intrusion Detection System (HIDS) that leverages Permanent Windows Management Instrumentation (WMI) Event Susbcriptions to detect malicious activity on a network.

-WMI has been consistently included in Microsoft Windows since Windows NT 4.0 and Windows 95
+Microsoft has consistently included WMI in Microsoft Windows since Windows NT 4.0 and Windows 95.
+Because of this, Uproot can be used with Windows OS endpoints from Windows NT 4.0 forward.

-Note: Uproot was designed for >= PowerShell v3 compatibility.
+Note: Uproot was designed for a controller with >= PowerShell v3 compatibility.
 The module can be used with PowerShell v2, but will be missing a great deal of functionality.

 ## Cmdlets
 ### Event Filter (__EventFilter):